books

 -Notes.
 Continued

 The food problem at the present time is a very serious one.
-The high cost of all sorts of food of every variety should force those breeders who have been keeping a very inferior stock to make up ...
+The high cost of all sorts of food of every variety should force those breeders who have been ...

 -Chapter XIV.
 Conclusion

-I was sitting by an open fire the other evening, and there passed through my mind a review of the breed since I saw a great many years ago, when the world, to me, was young, a handsome little lad ...
+I was sitting by an open fire the other evening, and there passed through my mind a review of the breed since I saw a great many years ago, when the world, to ...

 -Chapter XV.
 Technical Terms Used In Relation To The Boston Terrier, And Their Meaning